skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

-Turns out that the simpler code is actually twice as fast as the previous, complicated one that used a `HashMap`, and our humble example interpreter is now faster than both the JavaScript implementation built into GraalVM, and SimpleLanguage!
+Turns out that the simpler code is actually twice as fast as the previous, complicated one that used a `HashMap`, and our humble example interpreter is now faster than both the GraalVM JavaScript implementation, and SimpleLanguage!

 As usual, all of the code from the article is